Bow Tie Brothers: Behind the Scenes of Reyna Bros. Designs

 Brotherhood.
 It’s one of the strongest bonds known to mankind.
 Brothers share a connection, and when they get along and share similar interests the memories made can be countless and priceless.
 At the end of the day, it’s all about family.

 The Reyna Bros. out of Georgetown, Texas is led by oldest brother and ringleader Milo Reyna.
-These brothers design and build custom trucks together as a family from Milo’s home shop.
+These brothers design and build custom c-10 trucks together as a family from Milo’s home shop.
 Brother Daniel Reyna (Daniel Reyna Designs) is an extremely accomplished artist, drafting all of the renderings to create the concept for each custom truck they build.
 Brothers Chris Reyna and Art Reyna help swing the wrenches, sand the metal, grind, weld and fabricate to turn these once-stock haulers into low-rolling, rim-tucking, head-turning pieces of art.
-The house

 Sibling Rivalries was built by the brothers for Chris Reyna and graced the cover of Street Trucks.
 It was the first C-10 they built in the early part of the square-body year range to receive national acclaim.